liepumartins/netdata-sqlserver/README.md

 ## Requirements

 [pymssql](http://pymssql.org/) must be present on the system.
-Get it with something like `pip install pymssql`
+Get it with something like `pip install pymssql` or `apt install python3-pymssql`

 SQL Server user for netdata.
 Granted `view server state` permission.